Medical Editor: John P. Cunha, DO, FACOEP

-Maxide (triamterene and hydrochlorothiazide) is a combination of two drugs and is prescribed as a treatment for hypertension (high blood pressure) and edema.
+Maxide (triamterene and hydrochlorothiazide) is a combination of a potassium-conserving diuretic and a natriuretic agent and is prescribed as a treatment for hypertension (high blood pressure) and edema.
 Maxide is also a diuretic given to patients who cannot risk low blood potassium.
 Maxide may be used alone or in combination with other antihypertensive drugs, such as beta-blockers but dosages may need to be adjusted; regardless, potassium levels in patients is recommended for all patients taking Maxide.
-Generic Maxide is named triamterene/hydrochlorothiazide or triamterene/HCTZ.
-Side effects of Maxide can include nausea, diarrhea, constipation, fatigue, headache, insomnia, and dry mouth.
+Maxide is available in generic form.
+Common side effects of Maxide include dizziness, lightheadedness, headache, or upset stomach as your body adjusts to the medication.
+Other side effects of Maxide include nausea, diarrhea, constipation, fatigue, headache, insomnia, and dry mouth.
+Tell your doctor if you experience rare but serious side effects including fainting, muscle cramps/weakness, slow/fast/irregular heartbeat, decrease in vision, eye pain, signs of kidney problems (such as change in the amount of urine), or symptoms of a serious allergic reaction (rash, itching/swelling, especially of the face/tongue/throat, severe dizziness, trouble breathing.

 Maxide has two preparations based on the strengths of the two components; triamterene and hydrochlorothiazide at concentrations of 37.5 and 25 mg or 75 and 50 mg, respectively.
 The usual dose of Maxide is 25mg based on the hydrochlorothiazide concentration, one or two tablets daily, given as a single dose.
 Divided daily doses, (rather than a single daily dose, and not recommend by the supplier) may place patients at an increased risk of electrolyte imbalance and kidney dysfunction.
-Other serious side effects include jaundice, hyperkalemia, hypokalemia, hyper and hyponatremia, acute renal failure, hemolytic anemia, allergic reactions and other electrolyte abnormalities.
 The routine use of this and other diuretics in an otherwise healthy pregnant woman to reduce minor dependent edema or in an attempt to prevent toxemia of pregnancy is inappropriate and exposes mother and fetus to unnecessary hazards.
 The safe use of Maxide in pregnancy has not been established and the effect of Maxide in pregnant women has not been studied.
 Maxide should be used during pregnancy only if the potential benefit justifies the risk to the fetus.
 If use of Maxide is deemed essential, breastfeeding mothers should stop nursing because some of the drug is found in breast milk.
 Maxide has not been studied in children.

 Our Maxide (triamterene and hydrochlorothiazide) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.